Self-Organising Neural Discrete Representation Learning \`a la Kohonen: Introduction

 \section{Introduction}

 Internal representations in artificial neural networks (NNs) are continuous-valued vectors.
-As such, they can take arbitrary values that are mostly never identical in different contexts.
-In many scenarios, however, it is natural and desirable to treat some of these representations, that are not identical but similar, as representing a common discrete symbol from a fixed-size codebook/lexicon shared across various contexts.
+As such, they are rarely identical in different contexts.
+In many scenarios, however, it is natural and desirable to treat some of these non-identical but similar vectors as representing a common discrete symbol from a fixed-size codebook/lexicon shared across various contexts \citep{OordVK17,HuMTMS17}.
 Such \textit{discrete representations} would allow us to express and manipulate hidden representations of NNs using a set of symbols.
 Unsupervised learning of such discrete representations is motivated in various contexts.
-For example, in certain algorithmic or reasoning tasks (e.g., \citet{liska2018memorize, hupkes2018learning, ctl2022}), learning of such representations may be a key for generalisation, since intermediate results in such tasks are inherently discrete.
+For example, in certain algorithmic or reasoning tasks (e.g., \cite{liska2018memorize, hupkes2018learning, ctl2022}), learning of such representations may be a key for generalisation, since intermediate results in such tasks are inherently discrete.

 Recently, discrete representation learning via \textit{Vector Quantisation} (VQ) has become popular for practical reasons too.
-Initiated by \citet{OordVK17} in their Vector Quantised-Variational Auto-Encoders (VQ-VAEs), VQ is used as a pre-processing step to \textit{tokenise} high-dimensional data, such as images, i.e., to represent an image as a sequence of discrete symbols.
-The resulting sequence can then be processed by a powerful sequence processor, e.g., a Transformer variant \cite{trafo, Schmidhuber:91fastweights, schlag2021linear}.
+The Vector Quantised-Variational Auto-Encoders (VQ-VAEs) by van den Oord et al.~\cite{OordVK17} use VQ as a pre-processing step to \textit{tokenise} high-dimensional data, such as images, i.e., to represent an image as a sequence of discrete symbols.
+The resulting sequence can then be processed by a powerful sequence processor, e.g., a Transformer variant \citep{trafo, Schmidhuber:91fastweights, schlag2021linear}.
 Similar techniques have been applied to other kinds of data such as video \citep{walker2021predicting, yan2021videogpt} and audio \citep{BaevskiSA20, dhariwal2020jukebox, TjandraS020, borsos2022audiolm}).
-Today, many large-scale text-to-image systems such as \textit{DALL-E} \cite{RameshPGGVRCS21}, \textit{Parti} \cite{yu2022scaling}, or \textit{Latent Diffusion Models} \cite{RombachBLEO22}, also use VQ in one way or another.\looseness=-1
+Today, many large-scale text-to-image systems such as \textit{DALL-E} \citep{RameshPGGVRCS21}, \textit{Parti} \citep{yu2022scaling}, or \textit{Latent Diffusion Models} \citep{RombachBLEO22}, also use VQ in one way or another.\looseness=-1